hammerheim-game/hammerheim-rules/6-optional-rules.md

 stats and special rules) will move as quickly as possible towards the nearest warband members and engage them in close combat as soon as they are able.
 They are armed with flails.

 63 Reflecting Pool
 One warrior on the ground (selected at random from the Encountering Player’s warband) notices a small pool of what looks to be still water.
 Reflecting the gloomy sky above, it appears to be liquid metal or unnaturally deep silvery water, rippling only slightly with the dank breeze blowing through the city.
-He can ignore it, or bend quickly to peer into its depths.
-If he’s brave enough to gaze into the murky liquid, roll a D6:
+Peering into its depths, roll a D6:
 D6 Result
 1 The water reflects back nightmare images of his own demise, filling him with fear for his own safety.
 For the rest